eldray/printf/README.md

 A printf Collaboration Project @ ALX-SE
-It is the first group project uder this programme and we explore the diverse functions of printf in C.
+It is the first group project under this programme and we explore the diverse functions of printf in C.

     Collaborators
 -----------------------